GraphQL

 Coming to Relay from Apollo is like learning German as a French person.

-They look close, but in reality, there are many new fundamentals to learn before being fluent in Relay.
+They look close, but there are many new fundamentals to learn before being fluent in Relay.

 Let's cover the main differences with Apollo/URQL: